npm/static-pages/about.md

 # About npm, Inc.

-npm, Inc. is a company co-founded by npm's creator, Isaac Schlueter, along with Laurie Voss and Rod Boothby.
+npm, Inc. is a company co-founded in 2014 by npm's creator, Isaac Schlueter, along with Laurie Voss and Rod Boothby.

 npm, Inc. is dedicated to the long term success of the JavaScript community, which includes the success of the open-source Node.js and npm projects.